openvinotoolkit/training_extensions/for_developers/product_design.md

    Our framework should support various deep learning tasks simultaneously.
    To achieve this mission, it is essential to make it developer-friendly for expanding our product in both task and model dimensions.
    We believe that nice abstractions with static typing can help developers in this regard.
-   We introduced the **Task-Data-Model** abstraction with static typing.
+   Therefore, we here introduce the **Task-Data-Model** abstraction with static typing.

    | ![Task-Data-Model](./images/product_design/task_data_model.png) |
    | :-------------------------------------------------------------: |